-- Impact on diversity of research pipeline: Does the proposal integrate an overall theme of tobacco control for one or more priority populations that is likely to attract CSU/CCC students to the SVFSI Program?
-Does the proposed program have the necessary significance and potential for impact toward developing a diverse pipeline of dedicated tobacco control researchers and advocates from tobacco priority populations? - Impact on scholars: Is the proposed program likely to have a meaningful, positive impact on scholars' career development in tobacco-related research and awareness of tobacco-related issues?
+- Impact on research pipeline: Does the proposal integrate an overall theme of tobacco control for one or more tobacco priority populations that is likely to attract CSU/CCC students to the SVFSI Program?
+Does the proposed program have the necessary significance and potential for impact toward developing a pipeline of dedicated tobacco control researchers and advocates? - Impact on scholars: Is the proposed program likely to have a meaningful, positive impact on scholars' career development in tobacco-related research and awareness of tobacco-related issues?